Heart Health, Sleep & How You Can Live Longer

 If your favorite saying is “I’ll sleep when I’m dead,” pay attention.
 Sleep boosts memory and mood, keeps your weight in check, fortifies your immune system, reduces inflammation and keeps your blood vessels, heart and other organs lean and healthy.
 Our fragile hearts need constant attention to stay healthy, happy and whole.

-During sleep, you’re body works hard to repair damaged tissues, manufacture life-sustaining hormones and catalogue memories from the previous day.
+During sleep, you’re body works hard to repair damaged tissues, manufacture life-sustaining hormones and catalog memories from the previous day.
 Skip sleep and you’re ability to handle stress (physical, mental and emotional) and learn new skills is severely diminished.
-People who sleep less than 6 hours a night don’t spend enough time in the deepest stages of sleep and are at higher risk of heart attacks and strokes than those who clock at least 7 hours, according to Medical News Today.
+People who sleep less than 6 hours a night don’t spend enough time in the deepest stages of sleep and are at higher risk of heart attacks and strokes than those who clock at least 7 hours.
+Sleep deprivation is a costly habit.

 Instead of an 8-hour sentence in a void of nothingness, sleep may actually be the magic bullet to a longer, heart-healthier life.
 Heart disease is no laughing matter and we’re dedicating this post to helping your heart stay healthier.